jasonrichardcraig/DeviceSQL/Version 1.0/ReadMe.md

 #### To create ASYMMETRIC KEY Download DeviceSQL.dll and copy it to 'C:\DLLTemp\DeviceSQL.dll' or other path your SQL Server process has access to and run the script below.

-CREATE ASYMMETRIC KEY [DeviceSqlKey] FROM EXECUTABLE FILE = 'C:\DLLTemp\DeviceSQL.dll' --Requires compiling the project and copying the project output (DeviceSQL.dll) to "C:\DLLTemp"
-CREATE LOGIN [DeviceSqlClrLogin] FROM ASYMMETRIC KEY [DeviceSqlKey] GRANT UNSAFE ASSEMBLY TO [DeviceSqlClrLogin]
+CREATE ASYMMETRIC KEY [DeviceSqlKey] FROM EXECUTABLE FILE = 'C:\DLLTemp\DeviceSQL.dll' CREATE LOGIN [DeviceSqlClrLogin] FROM ASYMMETRIC KEY [DeviceSqlKey] GRANT UNSAFE ASSEMBLY TO [DeviceSqlClrLogin]
 GO